 The headline figures are accompanied by the data you’d expect: Top keywords and pages / Rankings distribution / Estimated traffic, Average position etc. All relative to the competition and trackable over time.
 There’s also a dedicated Position Tracking App to keep a closer eye on your daily rankings fluctuations.

 The reporting here is incredibly detailed and action-focused so got me quite excited to put the hard yards in.
-SEMrush pulled out some SERP features (e.g. featured snippets, knowledge graphs, instant answers, top stories) that would make a big difference and presented the carrot of who I had to overtake to reach the enviable top spot on Google.
+Semrush pulled out some SERP features (e.g. featured snippets, knowledge graphs, instant answers, top stories) that would make a big difference and presented the carrot of who I had to overtake to reach the enviable top spot on Google.
+It even told me of any cannibalization that was unwittingly happening on my site.

 Congratulations, with SEO taken care of it’s now time to scale things up and apply your keyword research learnings to PPC and Display Ads.

-SEMrush’s Ad Research and Product Listing tools can uncover rival advertising strategies, keywords, creatives and budgets before crafting your own.
+Semrush’s Ad Research and Product Listing tools can uncover rival advertising strategies, keywords, creatives and budgets before crafting your own.
 The Ad Builder helps you do just that.
-Create compelling ad texts inspired by what’s working best for your competitors and easily import them into your AdWords Editor account when you’re done.
+Craft compelling copy for Google Ads inspired by what’s working best for your competitors and easily import them into your AdWords Editor account when you’re done.

 A ‘Project’ is go-to folder for a single website.
 Or those of your clients.